kuchin/EdgeLLM/blog.md

 ![alt text](assets/hello_world.png)

-The text "Hello World" is not displayed properly because we are using a simple `View` component, we need to use a `SafeAreaView` component to display the text correctly, we will deal with that in the UI section.
+The text "Hello World" is not displayed properly because we are using a simple `View` component, we need to use a `SafeAreaView` component to display the text correctly, we will deal with that in the next sections.

 Now let's think about what our app needs to track for now: